Cynsar-Capital/cynsar-capital-web/content/pages/our-investment-style-is-a-little-different.md

     colors: colors-d
     variant: variant-a
     text: >
-      <sup>t</sup>o fostering innovation and social impact, Cynsar Capital
-      stands out as a tech investment firm with a unique approach.
+      to fostering innovation and social impact, Cynsar Capital stands out as a tech investment firm with a unique approach.
 Rather than blindly focusing on financial returns, our emphasis is on supporting and nurturing ideas and projects that adhere to our core principles of equity, fairness, and transparency, and have the potential to make a real difference in society.
       This philosophy aligns with our goal to build open social capital products that bring about positive change.

       Our partnership with the Cynsar Foundation plays an integral part in our